mpvnet-player/mpv.net/README.md

   closes the player but it did not work on all displays
 - the info display was changed to display the filename on top so it's not displayed in the middle of the screen
-- on start up of the conf editor all text is now selected in the search text box so it's ready for a new search to be typed
+- on start up of the config editor all text is now selected in the search text box so it's ready for a new search to be typed
-- the conf editor was changed to write the settings to disk only if the settings were actually modified, also the message that says that the settings will be available on next start is now only shown if the settings were actually modified.
+- the config editor was changed to write the settings to disk only if the settings were actually modified, also the message that says that the settings will be available on next start is now only shown if the settings were actually modified.